 Sample, sample, sample.

-In the above mentioned blog posts, many of the cement-tile look-alikes come from Wayfair, Home Depot, or Overstock.
+In the above mentioned blog posts, many of the cement-tile knockoffs come from Wayfair, Home Depot, or Overstock.
 The problem is that these sources don’t always sample many of these cool, affordable tiles.

 The prices listed above are by the box, and buying a box is a pretty expensive way to sample.
 Well, I have a little trick for you if you find yourself in this situation.